pruwhof/allonsalafougeraie/_drafts/het-gaat-hard-nu-a-lot-of-progress.md

 On the first floor we're making our new bedroom.
 A door has been created to connect it to the living room.
 The walls are alomost ready, all insulated.
 This room has a new window.

 ![](/images/IMG_0762-1.jpeg)

+We do have some more walls to finish.
+50 new plasterboards will be delivered for the kitchen and the storage.
+All outside walls in this area will be insulated.

+We're also renewing and adding to the electric wiring, to get it all prepared for oven, dishwasher, etc. Also we're adapting it to the new French standards, separating lightning and sockets.